-The Offer is of up to 29,690,900 Equity Shares of face value of $\gtrless 2$ each, for cash at a price of $\gtrless [\bullet]$ per Equity Share aggregating up to $\gtrless [\bullet]$ million comprising an Offer for Sale by the Selling Shareholders.
+The Offer is of 29,690,900 Equity Shares of face value of ₹2 each, for cash at a price of ₹283 per Equity Share aggregating to ₹8,402.52 million comprising an Offer for Sale by the Selling Shareholders.

-The Offer comprises of a Net Offer of up to 29,620,900 Equity Shares of face value of $\gtrless$ 2 each aggregating up to $\gtrless$ [•] million and Employee Reservation Portion of up to 70,000 Equity Shares of face value of $\gtrless$ 2 each aggregating up to $\gtrless$ [•] million.
-The Employee Reservation Portion shall not exceed [•]% of our post-Offer paid-up Equity Share capital.
-The Offer and the Net Offer shall constitute [•]% and [•]%, respectively, of the post-Offer paid-up Equity Share capital of our Company.
+The Offer comprises of a Net Offer of 29,620,900 Equity Shares of face value of ₹2 each aggregating to ₹8,382.71 million and Employee Reservation Portion of 70,000 Equity Shares of face value of ₹2 each aggregating to ₹19.81 million.
+The Employee Reservation Portion did not exceed 0.10% of our post-Offer paid-up Equity Share capital.
+The Offer and the Net Offer constituted 42.00% and 41.90%, respectively, of the post-Offer paid-up Equity Share capital of our Company.

-In terms of Rule 19(2)(b) of the SCRR, the Offer is being made through the Book Building Process, in compliance with Regulation 31 of the SEBI ICDR Regulations.
+In terms of Rule 19(2)(b) of the SCRR, the Offer was made through the Book Building Process, in compliance with Regulation 31 of the SEBI ICDR Regulations.

-Particulars Eligible Employees # Qualified Institutional Buyers ("QIB") (1) Non-Institutional Investors Retail Individual Investors Shares available for Allotment or allocation (2) Up to 70,000 Equity Shares of face value of ₹2 each Equity Shares of face value of ₹2 each aggregating up to ₹[•] million Equity Shares of face value of ₹2 each aggregating up to ₹[•] million available for allocation or Offer less allocation to QIB Bidders and RIIs Equity Shares of face value of ₹2 each available for allocation or Offer less allocation to QIB Bidders and Non-Institutional Investors Reservation Portion shall constitute up to $[\bullet]$ % of the post-Offer paid-up Equity Share to QIB Bidders.
-However, 5% of the Net QIB Category will be available for Allocation proportionately to Mutual Funds only.
-Mutual Funds only.
-Mutual Funds participating in the Mutual Fund Portion will also be eligible for allocation in the remaining Net QIB Category.
-The unsubscribed portion in the Net Offer or the Offer less allocation to QIB Bidders and Retail Individual Investors shall be available for allocation.
-One-third of the Non-Institutional Category will be available for allocation to Bidders with a Bid size of more than ₹200,000 and up to ₹1,000,000 and two-thirds of the Non-Institutional Category will be available for allocation to Bidders with a Bid size of more the Net Offer or the Offer less allocation to QIB Bidders and Non- Institutional Investors will be available for Basis of Allotment if respective category is oversubscribed the Employee Reservation Portion is undersubscribed, the value of allocation to an Eligible Employee shall not exceed ₹200,000.
-In the event of undersubscription in the Employee Reservation Portion, the unsubscribed portion may be Proportionate as follows (excluding the Anchor Investor Portion): a) [●] Equity Shares of face value of ₹2 each shall be available for allocation on a proportionate basis to Mutual Funds only; and b) [●] Equity Shares of face value of ₹2 each shall be to Non-Institutional Investors under the Non-Institutional Category shall be subject to the following: (a) One-third of the Non-Institutional Category will be available for allocation to RII shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Category and the remaining available Equity Shares if any, shall be Allotted on a
+Particulars Eligible Employees# Oualified Non-Institutional Retail Individual T di vicului s Englishe Employees Institutional Buyers ("QIB") (1) Investors Investors 70,000 Equity Shares of face value of ₹2 each aggregating to 10,367,316 Equity Shares of face value of ₹2 each available for allocation or Offer less allocation to QIB Bidders and Non- Reservation Portion constitutes 0.10% of the post-Offer paid-up the Net Offer was available for allocation to QIB Bidders.
+However, 5% of the Net QIB Category was available for Allocation proportionately to Mutual Funds only.
+Mutual Funds participating in the Mutual Fund Portion were eligible for allocation in the remaining Net QIB Category.
+The unsubscribed portion of the remaining of the proportion in the proportion Not less than 15% of the Net Offer or the Offer less allocation to QIB Bidders and Retail Individual Investors was available for allocation.
+One-third of the Non-Institutional Category was available for allocation to Bidders with a Bid size of more than ₹200,000 and up to ₹1,000,000 and two-thirds of the Non-Institutional Category was available for allocation to Bidders with a Bid size of more than the Net Offer or the Offer less allocation to QIB Bidders and Non- Institutional Investors was available for Basis of Allotment if respective category is oversubscribed the Employee Reservation Portion is Proportionate as follows (excluding the Anchor Investor Portion): a) 296,210 Equity Shares of face value of ₹2 each were available for allocation on a proportionate basis to Mutual Funds only; and The Equity Shares available for allocation to Non-Institutional Investors under the Non-Institutional Category were subject to the following: (a) One-third of the Non-Institutional Category was available for allocation to the minimum Bid Lot, subject to availability of Equity Shares in the Retail Category and the remaining available